The Hound of the Baskervilles (1978 film)

 The Hound of the Baskervilles is a 1978 British comedy film spoofing the 1902 novel The Hound of the Baskervilles by Sir Arthur Conan Doyle.
-It starred Peter Cook as Sherlock Holmes and Dudley Moore as Dr. Watson.
-A number of other well-known British comedy actors appeared in the film including Terry-Thomas, Kenneth Williams and Denholm Elliott.
+It stars Peter Cook as Sherlock Holmes and Dudley Moore as Dr. Watson.
+A number of other well-known British comedy actors appear in the film, including Terry-Thomas and Kenneth Williams.

 Plot

-The film begins in a theatre, where a pianist (Moore) begins to play a piano accompaniment to the actual film being shown in the theater.
+The film begins in a theatre, where a pianist begins to play a piano accompaniment to the actual film being shown in the theater.